Joachim-barre/jolang/bytecode_spec.md

 - 1-byte minor version of the targeted runtime
 - 1-byte patch version of the targeted runtime
 - header table :
-    - 8-bytes entry count for the table
+    - 4-bytes entry count for the table
-    - 8-bytes offset for start to the table
+    - 4-bytes offset for start to the table

-there are 2 tables in the header and they should be in this order:
+there are 3 tables in the header and they should be in this order:

 1. external functions
+2. blocks
-3. blocks
+3. local variable slots

 ## external functions table